 Rhizome presents solo, historical, and thematic exhibitions, in the browser and the gallery.

-Rhizome’s premiere platform for interdisciplinary collaboration, Seven on Seven pairs leading artists with leading technologists and gives them a simple brief: to make something.
+A unique, longstanding platform for interdisciplinary collaboration, 7×7 ("Seven on Seven") pairs leading artists with leading technologists and gives them a simple brief: make something.
 The results are presented at a public conference.
-Image: artist Taryn Simon & internet activist Aaron Swartz at Seven on Seven.